SebastianZSXS/Poco-X3-NFC-WindowsARM/README.md

 (?)

 ### Required Files ###
--You need to have a Recovery installed on your Poco X3 NFC [Here](https://sourceforge.net/projects/mahajant99/files/surya/TWRP/)
+You need to have a Recovery installed on your Poco X3 NFC [Here](https://sourceforge.net/projects/mahajant99/files/surya/TWRP/)
--On PC you will need the platform-tools, you can download [Here](https://developer.android.com/studio/releases/platform-tools)
--You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/) -You need the uefi image of the Poco X3 NFC (Surya) [Here](https://github.com/ungeskriptet/edk2-surya)
+On PC you will need the platform-tools, you can download [Here](https://developer.android.com/studio/releases/platform-tools) You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/) You need the uefi image of the Poco X3 NFC (Surya) [Here](https://github.com/ungeskriptet/edk2-surya)

 Repository based on the Special ice 98 (Poco X3 PRO) [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro)